d2l-ai/d2l-en/chapter_reinforcement-learning/qlearning.md

 As we discussed, implementing this algorithm requires knowing the MDP, specifically the transition function $P(s' \mid s, a)$.
 The key idea behind Q-Learning is to replace the summation over all $s' \in \mathcal{S}$ in the above expression by a summation over the states visited by the robot.
 This allows us to subvert the need to know the transition function.

-## An optimization problem underlying Q-Learning
+## An Optimization Problem Underlying Q-Learning

 Let us imagine that the robot uses a policy $\pi_e(a \mid s)$ to take actions.
 Just like the previous chapter, it collects a dataset of $n$ trajectories of $T$ timesteps each $\{ (s_t^i, a_t^i)_{t=0,\ldots,T-1}\}_{i=1,\ldots, n}$.
 Recall that value iteration is really a set of constraints that ties together the action-value $Q^*(s, a)$ of different states and actions to each other.
 We can implement an approximate version of value iteration using the data that the robot has collected using $\pi_e$ as